Encapsulated crawl space in a North Carolina home with white vapor barrier on floor and walls

 Encapsulation vs. Vapor Barrier: What's the Difference?

 A vapor barrier covers the crawl space floor to slow ground moisture.
-Encapsulation seals the entire space — floor, walls, vents, and penetrations — and adds mechanical dehumidification to actively control humidity.
+Encapsulation — also called a sealed or closed crawl space — seals the entire space (floor, walls, vents, and penetrations) and adds mechanical dehumidification to actively control humidity.

 Both are valid approaches, but they solve different levels of the problem: